 - Chronic low self esteem and self-loathing

 - Hypervigilance to threat, real or imagined

-- Loss of a firm senses of direction, purpose or identity
+- Loss of a firm sense of direction, purpose or identity

 - Self-harming and risky behaviours, including self-starvation and manipulation of the body by other means

-- Feelings [that often conflict with their beliefs and values] of wishing to harm others in a similar way
+- Feelings [that often conflict with our beliefs and values] of wishing to harm others in a similar way

 - Feelings self-blame, sometimes reinforced by family members in a perverse reversal of responsibilities